 Let's say you begin the day with coffee, then before you know it you're toasting with champagne and then sipping wine with your meal.
 While you shouldn't necessarily avoid any of these beverages, you also shouldn't forget about H2O on Thanksgiving Day.

 Think of water as a thirst-quenching multitasker, says Bridget Swinney, RD, dietitian and founder of Eat Right Mama.
-Often, we think we're hungry when we're just thirsty, so drinking enough water can help curb impulse eating at the snack table before the main course begins.
-Water can also help combat bloating, aiding in our digestion, she says.
+Often, we think we're hungry when we're just thirsty, so drinking water can help curb impulse eating at the snack table.
+Water can also help combat bloating, aiding in our digestion, Swinney says.
+(That's clutch on a day often dominated by unfamiliar and rich foods, which can lead to GI discomfort.)

 Start your day with a tall glass of water, then consider creating a goal to have one full, 8-ounce glass of H2O for every other alcoholic or caffeinated drink you have.